Frequently Asked Questions

 Who can apply?

-The Tournament is open to individuals or teams from (or residing in) the European Union Member States, Candidate and Potential Candidate countries, and EFTA countries that submit proposals to be implemented in one or more such countries.
+The Tournament is open to individuals or teams from (or residing in) the European Union Member States, enlargement countries, and EFTA countries that submit proposals to be implemented in one or more such countries.

 Does the size or type of applying entities matter?

 Not at all.
 Entries are mainly expected from young entrepreneurs and social enterprises, the corporate responsibility departments of private sector companies of any size, NGOs and government or local government bodies and university communities.
-Entries from student teams will not be excluded.
+Entries from student teams are accepted.

 Can ideas already implemented be submitted?